On this page:

 - See how your web users are connecting to your application by device/platform and browser.
 See Browser App Dashboard.

-- Find out where in the world your web users are and how your application is performing across countries and regions.
+- Find out where geographically your web users are and how your application is performing across countries and regions.
 See Browser App Dashboard.

 - Understand how users are navigating through your website and what actions they are taking.
 See Browser RUM Sessions.

-For more information on using Browser RUM, see Monitor Your Applications with Browser RUM.
+For more information on using Browser RUM, see Overview of the Controller UI for Browser RUM.

 How Browser RUM Works